-How can the Patient Advice and Liaison Service (PALS) help?
+How can the Patient Experience and Involvement team (PEI) help?

 - look into any concerns raised as soon as possible

 - receive compliments and pass them on to staff to help promote good practice

 - ensure any verbal PEI concern not resolved in one working day will be dealt with as a formal complaint

 We understand that it may not be an easy decision to complain and we assure you that it will not affect your care or treatment.
 By complaining, we can try to sort the problem out for you, and improve our services for the future.